Jeeva-krishna-Sathiyababa/Briyani-Price-Predictor/README.md

 Welcome to Briyani Price Predictor!!
 It's not as complicated as cooking!
 Open the application > Fill the slots with your material costs and other data > Click predict button.
 There you have your most accurate Amount for Briyani!
-See??
+Smoke it!
+Brand it!
+Sell it!
-Not as complicated as cooking!
+See???
+Not as complicated as cooking right?

-ENJOY SPICING WITH "Briyani Price Predictor."
+Enjoy Spicing with our "Briyani Price Predictor."